Willy Adames Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.
+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in MLB.

-- The Athletics' 6.50 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.40).

-- Athletics pitchers combine to give up the most home runs in baseball (102 total, 1.6 per game).
+- The Athletics allow the most home runs in baseball (103 total, 1.6 per game).

-- Blackburn (0-0) takes the mound for the Athletics to make his third start this season.
+- Sears gets the start for the Athletics, his 13th of the season.
+He is 0-3 with a 4.20 ERA and 60 strikeouts in 64 1/3 innings pitched.

-- The righty last pitched on Sunday against the Miami Marlins, when he threw five innings, allowing five earned runs while giving up seven hits.
+- In his last time out on Monday against the Pittsburgh Pirates, the left-hander threw 4 2/3 innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.